jraygauthier/jrg_pypi2nix_tests/README.md

 Readme
 ======

-This is a project whose main goal is to test and demonstrate pypi2nix's capabilities and how to properly structure a project around it.
+This is a project whose main goal is to test and demonstrate [pypi2nix]'s capabilities and how to properly structure a project around it.

+This project might also serve as a scafolding / template / example for new [pypi2nix] projects.

+Some highlights of this project:

+ -  It uses by default a pinned nixpkgs set which you can find in `./nix/sandbox-pkgs.nix`.

+ -  Uses `setuptools_scm` to version the project so that a git tag such as `v0.0.0` is used as the single source of truth for the project's version.

 Dependencies